Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/README.md

 ##### Customizing SqlClientInstrumentationOptions

-While the [SQLClient](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.SqlClient) instrumentation is still in beta it is privately copied within our package.
+While the [SQLClient](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.SqlClient) instrumentation is still in beta, we have vendored it within our package.
+Once it reaches a stable release, it will be included as a standard package reference.
+Until then, for customization of the SQLClient instrumentation, manually add the OpenTelemetry.Instrumentation.SqlClient package reference to your project and utilize its public API.
 Once it has a stable release, it will be included as a package reference.
 Until then, to customize the SQLClient instrumentation, manually add the package to your project and use its public API.